AmericanRedCross/arc-cie-ios-client/README.md

 ## Usage

 Clone this repository ensuring that you initialise the DMSSDK submodule.
+For example: `git submodule update --init --recursive`

 Open the project in Xcode 9 or greater.